What is DSDR?

-- to improve the science of data sharing;
+- Improve the science of data sharing;

-DSDR is a project supported by the Demographic and Behavioral Sciences Branch of the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+DSDR is a project supported by the Demographic and Population Dynamics Branch of the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 We are housed within ICPSR and operate in collaboration with the Carolina Population Center (CPC) at the University of North Carolina at Chapel Hill, the Minnesota Population Center (MPC) at the University of Minnesota, the Population Studies Center (PSC) at the University of Michigan, the Hopkins Population Center (HPC) at Johns Hopkins University, and the Population Research Center at the RAND Corporation.